RobertBonagura/pyBon/README.md

 Right now, it is only capable of evaluating simple mathematical expressions.
 The ability to assign and retreive values from an identifier is coming soon!

-It features the ability to read Python files via command line by passing in an text file, though it is suggested to call the program by running the REPL for now.
+It features the ability to read Python files via command line by passing in a text file, though it is suggested to call the program by running the REPL for now.

 ## Compiling